MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 Some Microsoft and SaaS applications automatically include domain hints, which can disrupt managed credential rollouts like FIDO.
 Use [Home Realm Discovery policy to ignore domain hints](prevent-domain-hints-with-home-realm-discovery.md) from certain apps or domains during managed credential rollouts.

-## Enable Direct ROPC Authentication for Legacy Applications
+## Enable direct ROPC authentication of federated users for legacy applications

 Best practice is for applications to use Microsoft Entra libraries and interactive sign-in for user authentication.
 Legacy applications using Resource Owner Password Credentials (ROPC) grants may submit credentials directly to Microsoft Entra ID without understanding federation.
 They don't perform HRD or interact with the correct federated endpoint.
 You can use [Home Realm Discovery policy to enable specific legacy applications](configure-authentication-for-federated-users-portal.md) to authenticate directly with Microsoft Entra ID, provided Password Hash Sync is enabled.